AndriyBosik/schema-wizard/README.md

 1. Create a class that implements `Operation` interface
 2. Create a class that implements `OperationResolver<T extends Operation>` class
-3. Register the `OperationResolver`
-4. Use your operation in a migration class
+3. Use your operation in a migration class

-#### Step 1 - Create a class that implements `Operation` interface
+### Step 1 - Create a class that implements `Operation` interface

 ```Java
 public class CreateEnumOperation implements Operation {